Back

 💡

-DAISY automates package management: tracking sessions used, expiry reminders, one-click renewal.
-You never lose consultations due to lack of follow-up.
+Good dietitian software automates package management: tracking sessions used, expiry reminders, one-click renewal.
+You never lose consultations due to lack of administrative follow-up.

 4. Increasing rates without losing patients